 An evolving science

-As the science of extreme event attribution has matured and become more nuanced, so has the way we talk about extreme weather and climate change.
+As the science of extreme event attribution has matured and become more nuanced, so has the choice of terminology around extreme weather and climate change.

 While some attest that all extreme weather must be affected by a world that is warming, this warrants some caution.
 As the first BAMS report in 2012 noted:

 “While it has been argued that in the Anthropocene, all extreme weather or climate events that occur are altered by human influence on climate…this does not mean that climate change can be blamed for every extreme weather or climate event.
 After all, there has always been extreme weather.”